MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddi4.md

 ## -description

-The AcxObjectBagAddI4 function adds a int four byte I4 (LONG) value to an existing, initialized AcxObjectBag.
+The AcxObjectBagAddI4 function adds an int four byte I4 (LONG) value to an existing, initialized AcxObjectBag.

 ## -parameters